Waradu/keyboard/README.md

 });
 ```

-If you need to access the useKeyboard instance use the nuxt plugin.
+If you need to access the useKeyboard instance use the Nuxt plugin.

 ```ts
 const { $keyboard } = useNuxtApp();